firebase/FirebaseUI-Android/auth/README.md

 ### Identity provider configuration

-In order to use either Google or Facebook accounts with your app, ensure that these authentication methods are first configured in the Firebase console.
+In order to use either Google, Facebook or Twitter accounts with your app, ensure that these authentication methods are first configured in the Firebase console.

 FirebaseUI client-side configuration for Google sign-in is then provided